bbcmicrobit/PythonEditor/README.rst

 BBC micro:bit MicroPython Editor for TouchDevelop
 =================================================

-This project is for an editor that targets the MicroPython (http://micropython.org) version of the Python programming language (http://python.org/).
+This project is an editor that targets the MicroPython (http://micropython.org) version of the Python programming language (http://python.org/).
 Code written with this editor is expected to run on the BBC's micro:bit device (https://en.wikipedia.org/wiki/Micro_Bit).